Hazza101/bandzown/readme.md

 ## Overview

-This is a simple express app to serve up a database of bands and venues.
+This is a express app to serve up a database of bands and venues.